MrTimmyJ/JavaFX-Appointment-Scheduler/README.md

     View Reports: Navigate to the Reports tab and generate yearly summaries

-    Data Persistence: All changes are saved to a connected MySQL or PostgreSQL database
+    Data Persistence: All changes are saved to a connected MySQL database

 📁 Code Structure